Luna command-line tool documentation

 the entire EDF, and so only occur once.

 This format is primarily used for debugging or in some other very focused cases.
-Although it is relatively easy to parse, in general you'll want to use Luna's text-tables or lout databases, described next.
+Although it is relatively easy to parse, in general you'll want to use Luna's text-tables or lunout databases, described next.

 Text-tables